NFL DFS picks, 2026 divisional round: Sunday slate lineup advice for DraftKings and FanDuel

-NFL DFS: Top Daily Fantasy lineup picks for 2026 NFL divisional round Sunday from DFS pro
+NFL DFS: Top Daily Fantasy football lineup picks for 2026 NFL divisional round Sunday from DFS pro

 DFS millionaire Mike McClure shares his top daily Fantasy football picks for Patriots vs. Texans and Bears vs. Rams on Sunday

 The 2026 NFL divisional round concludes on Sunday with two more games that will finalize the AFC and NFC Championship matchups.
-The Houston Texans will travel to take on the New England Patriots at 3 p.m.
+The Houston Texans, without Nico Collins (concussion) will travel to take on the New England Patriots at 3 p.m.
 ET, while the Rams will go on the road against the Chicago Bears at 6:30 p.m.
 ET.
 Weather could especially be a factor in the late game with the wind chill in the single digits and wind and snow both in the forecast, which is a factor to remember when crafting NFL DFS lineups.

 Who are the best NFL DFS picks for Sunday, and which sleepers can differentiate your NFL DFS lineups on sites like DraftKings and FanDuel?
 Before making any NFL daily Fantasy picks for the divisional round on Sunday, be sure to check out the NFL DFS advice, strategy and stacks from SportsLine daily Fantasy expert Mike McClure.